 Nonprofits face increasing pressure to prove how their efforts make an impact.
 Donors, including grantors and foundations, want to know how effectively nonprofits are using their money.
-Even small nonprofits hear questions about what difference they make.
-Yet many nonprofits cannot definitively say how much their activities impact problems they seek to improve.
+That’s one reason why measuring ROI is more important than ever for nonprofit marketing.

 Media measurement can:

 - Reveal how many people discuss your key issues, measure sentiment surrounding those conversations, and track trends in mentions and sentiment.

 - Show how well audiences understand your issues and gauge their level of awareness.